SillyTavern/SillyTavern-Extras/README.md

 1. Have Visual C++ build tools installed: https://visualstudio.microsoft.com/visual-cpp-build-tools/
 2. Installing hnswlib from conda: `conda install -c conda-forge hnswlib`

-**:exclamation: IMPORTANT!** The chromadb package is used **only** by the `chromadb` module for the old Vector Storage extension, which is deprecated.
+**:exclamation: IMPORTANT!** The chromadb package is used **only** by the `chromadb` module for the old Smart Context extension, which is deprecated.
 You will likely not need it.

 ### Missing modules reported by SillyTavern extensions menu?